prestonharberts/bib/README.md

 Also included with `bib` are 2 programs `bibs` and `bibr` by [w1ldrabb1t (GitHub)](https://github.com/w1ldrabb1t)

 - bibs lets you search for words and phrases in the Bible and prints found results with bib.
-See [Searching with bibs](#searching-with-bibs)
+See [Searching with bibs](#searching-with-bibs).
 - bibr randomly print a Bible verse to your terminal using bib.
-See [Random verses with bibr](#random-verses-with-bibr) for more information.
+See [Random verses with bibr](#random-verses-with-bibr).

 ## Setup